prestodb/presto/README.md

 After building Presto for the first time, you can load the project into your IDE and run the server.
 We recommend using [IntelliJ IDEA](http://www.jetbrains.com/idea/).
 Because Presto is a standard Maven project, you can import it into your IDE using the root `pom.xml` file.
 In IntelliJ, choose Open Project from the Quick Start box or choose Open from the File menu and select the root `pom.xml` file.

-After opening the project in IntelliJ, double check that the Java SDK is properly configured properly for the project:
+After opening the project in IntelliJ, double check that the Java SDK is properly configured for the project:

 * Open the File menu and select Project Structure
 * In the SDKs section, ensure that a 1.8 JDK is selected (create one if none exist)